-My next attempt was during my studies at the University, where each student had to sign up into a physical activity class.
-Obviously, I chose the gym class as I wasn’t not interested in any skill based sports at all.
+My next attempt was during my studies at the university, where each student had to sign up for a physical activity class.
+Obviously, I chose the gym class as I wasn’t interested in any skill-based sports at all.

 To be honest, I was not confident in doing any sports.
-Mainly because I was still skinny as stick and lived unhealthy self-destructive life style.
+Mainly because I was still skinny as a stick and lived an unhealthy self-destructive lifestyle.

 At that time, I smoked heavily.
 Like one box of cigarettes a week.
 That was my primary source of dopamine and happiness.